Tuition and Financial Aid

 GCU offers you three convenient learning options: a traditional campus environment, evening classes and online degree programs.
 GCU also offers a variety of scholarship programs for all students to reduce the cost of furthering your education if certain criteria are met.
 In addition, we offer members of the military reduced tuition amounts for online programs.

-Grand Canyon University's annual tuition rate is $16,500 for both in-state and out-of-state students.
-On-campus students pay an average of $7,700 for room and board and $1,600 in additional fees.
-Individual courses cost $687.50 per credit.
-With the help of GCU-funded scholarships, for the 2018-19 year, the average campus student only paid $8,700 in annual tuition.
-Grand Canyon University’s tuition rate has remained frozen for the last 12 years as part of our commitment to provide affordable, quality education.
+Grand Canyon University's annual tuition rate is $16,500 for in-state and out-of-state students.
+Campus students pay an average of $8,100 for room and board and $1,700 in additional fees.
+Individual courses cost $687.50 per credit.1 With the help of institutional scholarships, the average campus student only paid $8,900 in annual tuition, lowering the cost of tuition for many students by just under half.2 GCU has not increased campus tuition since 2009 as part of our commitment to providing affordable education.1

 If you are a high school student, dual enrollment courses allow you the opportunity to earn college credits while still in high school.